Briankipkemboi78/alx-backend-python/README.md

 {'mxd_lst': typing.List[typing.Union[int, float]], 'return': <class 'float'>}
 True
 sum_mixed_list(mixed) returns 679.13 which is a <class 'float'>
-Repo:

-GitHub repository: alx-backend-python
-Directory: 0x00-python_variable_annotations
-File: 6-sum_mixed_list.py

-7. Complex types - string and int/float to tuple
+# 7. Complex types - string and int/float to tuple
 mandatory
 Write a type-annotated function to_kv that takes a string k and an int OR float v as arguments and returns a tuple.
 The first element of the tuple is the string k.
 The second element is the square of the int/float v and should be annotated as a float.